 If you’re not ready for automation (because your product is still changing frequently) but you need more testing and faster results to keep up with your release schedule, crowdsourced testing can help.

 Testing can quickly become a bottleneck unless it’s integrated into your CI/CD pipeline.
 Rainforest QA offers plugins to integrate with various tools, including CircleCI, so that developers can kick off a suite of Rainforest tests at the same time as their unit tests and integration tests.

 You can also download our CLI and run Rainforest tests in any environment.
 For custom workflows and more complex data analysis, our open source API makes it possible to integrate Rainforest into any software stack.
 With a fully-automated CI/CD pipeline, it’s much easier to achieve your team’s test coverage goals without slowing down development in an agile environment.

-Our free-forever Essentials plan makes software test automation accessible to anyone.
+Our free-forever Startup plan makes software test automation accessible to anyone.
 This plan has everything you need for test automation — parallel testing on virtual machines and unlimited team members — without any hidden costs.
-You get up to 5 hours of free testing every month and it's only $5/hr after that.
+You get up to 5 hours of free testing every month and it’s only $5/hour after that.

-You can also reach out to us and create a Custom plan to fit your individual needs.
+You can also reach out to us to create a custom Unlimited plan to fit your needs.